diptomondal007/kubernetes-101/README.md

     ```
  #### Let's test
    - Run this command to switch the k8s context ```kubectl config use-context minikube-remote```
-   - Now Run ```kubectl get pod``` and if you see expected command congrats! you are connected to a remote cluster.
+   - Now Run ```kubectl get pod``` and if you see expected output congrats! you are connected to a remote cluster.